ibm-cloud-docs/vpc/about-network.md

 ## Terminology
 {: #networking-terminology}

-When working with your VPC, you'll need to be familiar with the basic concepts of _region_ and _zone_ as they apply to your deployment.
+To work with your VPC, you need to be familiar with the basic concepts of region and zone as they apply to your deployment.

 ### Regions
 {: #networking-terms-regions}